tldr-pages/tldr/pages/common/avo.md

 `avo conflict`

-- Open the Avo workspace in the default web browser:
+- Open the current Avo workspace in the default web browser:

 `avo edit`